szedlakmate/truss-model-updating/README.md

 reused by the simulation anytime later.

 Turning on simulation opens the backup file and loads the measurement stream.
 This can be done in two different ways:
-* fast-forward: processing the data as fast as possible
+* fast-forward (default): processing the data as fast as possible
 * realistic-mode: each measurement is given to the program in a scheduled way, using the timestamps.